Subspace Adversarial Training: Methodology

 \subsection{Controlling the Gradient Magnitude}

 Let us focus on how to control the gradient magnitude of each sample during the training.
 Our main idea is to constrain the gradient descent of AT in a low-dimensional subspace instead of the whole parameter space, thus implicitly suppressing the fast growth of the gradient.
 First, we consider how to obtain such a subspace that is effective for AT.
-Recently, Li \etal \cite{li2021low} proposed an algorithm called DLDR, which can effectively extract a low-dimensional subspace for optimization from the training trajectory.
-It generally contains two stages: \begin{enumerate} \item Sample a few model checkpoints $ \{\mathbf{w}_1,\mathbf{w}_2,\dots,\mathbf{w}_t\}$ during the regular training where we align the model parameters as a vector $\mathbf{w}_i$ with length of the parameters' number $N$; \item Perform singular vector decomposition on the aligned parameter matrix $ \left [ \mathbf{w}_1,\mathbf{w}_2,\dots,\mathbf{w}_t\right ]$ to obtain the mutually orthogonal bases of the subspace $[\mathbf{u}_1,\mathbf{u}_2,\dots,\mathbf{u}_d]$, where $d$ is the dimensionality of the subspace. \end{enumerate} In this work, we apply the DLDR algorithm \cite{li2021low} to extract the effective subspace of AT.
-Note that we sample the model parameters before the overfitting occurs since in this period, the network learns robust features benefiting both robust accuracy and natural accuracy as demonstrated in \cref{investigate}.
-We expect that optimizing the neural network in such extracted subspace could overcome the overfitting and obtain good robustness.
-After extracting the effective subspace for AT, we rewind the model to the parameter initialization and constrain the optimization in the obtained subspace by projecting the gradient on it.
+Recently, Li \etal \cite{li2021low} proposed an algorithm called DLDR, which effectively extracts a low-dimensional subspace for optimization from the training trajectory.
+It generally contains two steps: \begin{itemize} \item \textbf{Step 1:} sample model checkpoints $ \{\mathbf{w}_1,\mathbf{w}_2,\dots,\mathbf{w}_t\}$ during the regular training where we align the model parameters as a vector $\mathbf{w}_i$ with length of the parameters' number $N$; \item \textbf{Step 2:} perform singular vector decomposition (SVD) on the aligned parameter matrix $ \left [ \mathbf{w}_1,\mathbf{w}_2,\dots,\mathbf{w}_t\right ]$ and obtain mutually orthogonal bases of the subspace $[\mathbf{u}_1,\mathbf{u}_2,\dots,\mathbf{u}_d]$ with dimensionality $d$. \end{itemize} In this work, we apply DLDR algorithm \cite{li2021low} to extract the effective subspace for AT.
+Note that we sample the model parameters \emph{before} the overfitting occurs since in this period the network learns robust features beneficial for both robust and natural accuracy, as demonstrated in \cref{investigate}.
+We expect that optimizing the network in such an extracted subspace could overcome the overfitting and obtain good robustness.
+After extracting the subspace, we rewind the model parameters to initialization and constrain AT optimization in subspace by projecting the gradient onto it.
 The detailed algorithm is summarized in \cref{Sub-AT}.